 The ball was at the 1-yard line.
 O’Neal was in his own end zone.
 He caught the ball cleanly, took two steps and absolutely obliterated the football down the field.

-“I just hit it well,” O’Neal said.
+“I just hit it well,” O’Neal told CBS Sports.
 “But of course back then the goalposts were on the goal line and they were just to my right.
 So I had less than 10 yards to kick the ball, in a real tight situation.
 It went about 75 yards in the air, it went over the returner’s head and when it hit the ground it just took off like a groundball.”Advertisement

 O’Neal’s punt traveled somewhere around 70 yards in the air and sailed over the head of Denver Broncos returner Bill Thompson.
 The football then took an incredible bounce to the other 1-yard line and died just in front of the goal line.